plone/plone.restapi-angular/docs/reference/services.rst

 Methods:

+`breadcrumbs(path: string)`: return the breadcrumbs links for the specified content.

 `copy(sourcePath: string, targetPath: string)`: copy the resource to another location.
 Returns an observable.

 `create(path: string, model: any)`: create a new resource in the container indicated by the path.
 Returns an observable.

 `delete(path: string)`: remove the requested resource as an observable.
 Returns an observable.

-`find(query: any,  path: string='/', sort_on?: string, metadata_fields?: string[], start?: number, size?: number)`: returns the search results as an observable.
+`find(query: any,  path: string='/', sort_on?: string, metadata_fields?: string[], start?: number, size?: number, sort_order?: string)`: returns the search results as an observable.
 See `http://plonerestapi.readthedocs.io/en/latest/searching.html#search <http://plonerestapi.readthedocs.io/en/latest/searching.html#search>`_.

 `get(path: string)`: returns the requested resource as an observable.

 `move(sourcePath: string, targetPath: string)`: move the resource to another location.
 Returns an observable.

+`navigation()`: get the global navigation links.
+Returns an observable.

 `transition(path: string, transition: string)`: perform the transition on the resource.
 Returns an observable.

 `update(path: string, model: any)`: update the resource.
 Returns an observable.

-`navigation()`: get the global navigation links.
-Returns an observable.
+`type(typeId)`: return the JSON schema of the specified resource type.

 API service
 -----------